Lifetime and A&E's Janet Jackson docuseries promises more than it delivers

 But the docuseries doesn't note that one reason the rumors persisted is because members of DeBarge's family have told press outlets they thought Janet was pregnant when the marriage ended.
 James DeBarge said on a reality TV show in 2016 that he believed the child existed.

-Still, even though DeBarge is interviewed for Janet Jackson. — and the docuseries shows images of newspaper clippings about his statements on the child — he isn't shown answering any questions about that issue on camera.
+Still, even though DeBarge appears in Janet Jackson. — and the docuseries shows images of newspaper clippings about his statements on the child — he isn't shown answering any questions about that issue on camera.
 And Janet Jackson never mentions him or his family as a possible source of the rumors.

 It is odd, given how much attention those allegations got just a few years ago, that the docuseries doesn't fully explore this — if only to refute or explain what they show DeBarge has said.